Skip to content

-Settling in at a table near Empire Donuts, guide Cait Irwin gets down to the business of name tags before embarking on a walking tour of fried sweets.
+Settling in at a table near Empire Donuts, guide Cait Irwin gets down to the business of name tags before embarking on a walking tour of the fried sweets.

 Those American origins explain the spelling of doughnut, but Irwin’s hospitality as tour leader has all the Canadian hallmarks.